Futuristic AI fitness app interface

 2. Fitbod — Best for AI-Generated Workouts

 What it does well: Fitbod generates personalised workout routines based on your available equipment, experience level, and recovery status.
-It adjusts exercises, sets, and reps dynamically.
+It adjusts exercises dynamically.
 The workout UI during a session is excellent.

 Where it falls short: Fitbod is workout-only.
 No meal tracking, no nutrition guidance, no coaching reports.
-You need a separate app for the nutrition side.
 The free tier limits you to 3 workouts per week, and premium costs ~$13/month.

 Best for: People who want intelligent workout programming and don't need nutrition tracking.